-The following protocol will be considered "best practice" in regards to the return of tests/student work at MHS.
-This practice seeks to balance the need for students to have feedback on their work with the need to preserve the integrity of the testing instruments that teachers and departments create.
+The following protocol will be considered Best Practice in regard to the return of tests and/or student work at Marblehead High School.
+It seeks to balance the very real need for students to have feedback on their work against the need to preserve the integrity of the testing instruments teachers and departments have spent a great deal of time to create.